 The Hidden Menace of Asbestos

 After World War II, the War Department and the Department of the Army continued using asbestos.
-In addition, the manufacturers of asbestos suppressed data that demonstrated a link asbestos and its dangers to health.
+The manufacturers of asbestos suppressed data that demonstrated there was a link between asbestos and its dangers to health.
 Well-connected companies such as W.R.
 Grace and Johns-Manville ensured that information gathered by doctors as early as the 1890s remained out of the public eye.

 In 197, researchers at the Environmental Protection Agency (EPA) carried out numerous studies that officially linked asbestos to three debilitating and fatal illnesses: asbestosis, asbestos-related lung cancer, and mesothelioma cancer.